How to Better Understand Your Benefits Statement

 First, don’t make any assumptions.
 The statement is confusing to the say the least.
 Before you draw any conclusions, contact your local social security office for verification.

-When your statement says you will receive x amount of benefits, they are actually computing this number on your working until the age shown on the statement, at about the same salary.
+When your statement says you will receive x number of benefits, they are computing this number on your working until the age shown on the statement, at about the same salary.
 We all know that this doesn’t happen often.

 There are formulas available on the social security website, www.SocialSecurity.gov to assist you with estimating your benefits using more current information.